kenchan0226/keyphrase-generation-rl/README.md

 Some common options for the training script:
 ```
--data [Path prefix to the "train.one2one.pt" and "train.one2many.pt" file path from preprocess.py], e.g., -data data/kp20k/
+-data []: path prefix to the "train.one2one.pt" and "train.one2many.pt" file path from preprocess.py, e.g., -data data/kp20k/
--vocab [Path prefix to the "vocab.pt" file path from preprocess.py], e.g., -vocab data/kp20k/
+-vocab []: path prefix to the "vocab.pt" file path from preprocess.py, e.g., -vocab data/kp20k/
--exp [Name of the experiment for logging.], e.g., kp20k
+-exp []: name of the experiment for logging., e.g., kp20k
--exp_path [Path of experiment log/plot.], e.g., -exp_path exp/%s.%s, the %s will be filled by the value in -exp and timestamp
+-exp_path []: path of experiment log/plot, e.g., -exp_path exp/%s.%s, the %s will be filled by the value in -exp and timestamp
--copy_attention, a flag for training a model with copy attention, we follow the copy attention in [See et al. 2017]
+-copy_attention: a flag for training a model with copy attention, we follow the copy attention in [See et al. 2017]
--coverage_attn, a flag for training a model with coverage attention layer, we follow the coverage attention in [See et al. 2017]
+-coverage_attn: a flag for training a model with coverage attention layer, we follow the coverage attention in [See et al. 2017]
--coverage_loss, a flag for training a model with coverage loss in [See et al. 2017]
+-coverage_loss: a flag for training a model with coverage loss in [See et al. 2017]
--lambda_coverage [coefficient of coverage loss], a coefficient to control the importance of coverage loss, default is 1.
+-lambda_coverage [1]: Coefficient of coverage loss, a coefficient to control the importance of coverage loss.
--train_ml, a flag for training a model using maximum likehood in a supervised learning setting.
+-train_ml: a flag for training a model using maximum likehood in a supervised learning setting.
--train_rl, a flag for training a model using reward in a reinforcement learning setting.
+-train_rl: a flag for training a model using reward in a reinforcement learning setting.
--one2many, a flag for training a model using one2many mode.
+-one2many: a flag for training a model using one2many mode.
--one2many_mode [mode], [mode]=1: concatenated the keyphrases by <sep>; [mode]=2: reset the inital state after each keyphrases.
+-one2many_mode [0]: 1 means concatenated the keyphrases by <sep>; 2 means follows Chen et al. 2018a; 3 means reset the hidden state whenever the decoder emits a <EOS> token.
--delimiter_type [type], only effective in one2many mode.
-If [type] = 0, SEP_WORD=<sep>, if [type] = 1, SEP_WORD=<eos>.
-Default is 1.
+-delimiter_type [0]: only effective in one2many mode.
+If delimiter_type = 0, SEP_WORD=<sep>, if delimiter_type = 1, SEP_WORD=<eos>.
 ```
 Please read the config.py for more details about the options.